MAXILLA ANATOMY

 • Maxillary tuberosity — rounded eminence

-• Located posterior to last molar
+• Located posterior to your last molar

 • Serves as muscular attachment site